 The most serious offense under the robbery statute is armed robbery.
 In short, an armed robbery is a theft committed using force or the threat of force and the person must have had a dangerous weapon present when the crime was committed.

-An example of an armed robbery is when a person pulls a knife on a victim and threatens to stab him unless he hands over his cell phone.
+An example of an armed robbery is when a person pulls a knife on a victim and threatens to stab him unless they hand over their cell phone.
 It does not matter at all if it later turns out that the knife was a fake, therefore no knife was really present.
 It only matters that the individual being threatened believed that a dangerous weapon was present.
 Armed robbery is presently a Class X felony punishable by six to 30 years in prison.

 What Is Burglary?